 Remember how curious you were about everything when you first started learning how to play the guitar?

 Often as professionals, we’ve forgotten the feeling of wonder and curious excitement that we had when we first started learning guitar.
 Many of our students still have this feeling, and it’s important to capture, cultivate and nurture it.
 What is mundane for us, however, can be extremely interesting for your students, and it is a great opportunity to engage with them.

 Most of your beginner students are going to be in awe of your guitar, they’ve probably never ever used a guitar pedal before, and they certainly haven’t had the opportunity to plug into a really big amplifier and turn it all the way up to 11.

 Something as simple as letting your student spend the last few minutes of the lesson playing on your guitar, trying out all the different sounds they can get through your pedals, or simply showing them that after turning the amp to a certain volume level, the walls start to shake does absolute wonders for their curiosity and interest levels and will have them eagerly coming back for more next lesson.

 So there you have it, five things you can do today to increase the engagement levels of your guitar students so that they are self-motivated to practice and are a breeze to teach.

-Grab my free guide here for more help in your beginner-level guitar classes with this free ebook on Blues teaching tips for beginners.
+Grab my free guide below for more help in your beginner-level guitar classes.
 And let me know in the comments below one tip you can share that’s a must for beginners!
 I’d love to hear it.

 Michael Gumley is founder at Melbourne Guitar Academy, creator of Guitar Dojo Online and Guitar Ninjas, and TopMusic’s Head of Guitar.
 He rocked his start at guitar playing at age 15 and was instantly hooked.
 Michael brings his passion for music and love of all things guitar to every lesson, and seeks to help students capture that same excitement and wonder on their own journeys.